craftercms/docs/source/new-ia/by-role/system-admin/engine/engine-configuration-overrides.rst

 Cache
 -----

-The following allows you to configure folders to be preloaded in cache:
+The following allows you to configure folders to be preloaded in the cache:

 .. code-block:: properties